 In a way, modest dress is a form of privacy, so it should not surprise us that the surah’s thoughts on such are paired and even nested within each other.
-Modesty is addressed as both a matter of how you use your eyes and how you dress.
+Physical modesty is addressed as both a matter of how you use your eyes and how you dress.
 I have heard some Islamic apologists argue that the instructions to men and women in these verses were equivalent, even including quotes from the identically worded respective commands in ayat 30 and 31.
 I was disappointed upon seeing the verses in their entirety that they are not at all equivalent.
-While it is true the verses begin with the same basic commands of lowered gaze and covered private parts, the section concerning women continues for a much longer time with specifications and added commands that are much more open to abuse.
+While it is true the verses begin with the same basic commands of lowered gaze and covered private parts, the section concerning women continues for a much longer time with specifications and added expectations that are much more open to abuse.

 The key thing is that women are called to la yubdiina ziinatuhunna illa maa ẓahar minhaa, “not display their adornments except what appeared from it.”
 “Adornments” is a neutral term and much more of a functional category that gets applied a little more broadly in the Quran than in general English.
 Things that the Quran has described as adornments are garb worn to the masjid, wealth and children, horses and donkeys, jewelry, and festivals.
 Adornments are dangerous as earthly sources of pleasure that distract from eternal rewards, but they are also perceived as God-given blessings when received and perceived in the right contexts.
 So what counts as a woman’s adornments?
 Well, perhaps we can infer from the immediate consideration following: women are to wrap their khumur, “veils,” over their juyuub, “front shirt plackets.”
 Maybe the Quran is using “adornments” as a euphemism for “boobs.”
 All of this could combine to a fairly simple command: that a woman is to cover her breasts as best she can, with an acknowledged limit that to some extent breasts may always be apparent (since for many women there is no real way to hide the shape of their busts) and so this covering doesn’t need to get too extreme.